Private Piano Lessons

 Who Is This Right For?

 Many beginner and intermediate students can benefit from this format.
 When you have a piano buddy, learning is more fun and exciting because it's done with a friend!
-Each student has their own piano to play on during the lesson.
-Students' progress is just as quick as individual lessons.
+Each student has their own piano during the lesson.

 How Does Scheduling Work?

-You can join our waiting list and have us pair your child with a piano buddy.
-You can also join with two children who are already friends and want to start learning piano together.
+You can join with two children who are already friends and want to start learning piano together.
+You can also join our waiting list and have us pair your child with a piano buddy.
 Join our waiting list for partner piano lessons at Sunny Side Music Denton here.

 What is Buddy Lesson?